Destination Report Comoros

 It’s easy, however, to slip into a more romantic frame of mind and imagine that these early visitors were inspired by the brilliant tropical moon that hangs in the night sky above the palm trees, white beaches and crumbling Swahili ruins of the Comoros.

-It would be fair to say that the Comoros islands are just about as far off the beaten track as it’s possible to get.
-Most people in Europe or America will give you only a blank stare if you mention the islands’ name.
-Because of their history of political instability (there have been 20 coups d’etat in the 19 years since independence), the Comorian tourist industry is still in a fledgling state, with no hotels of international standard on the three islands that make up the Republic of the Comoros (the fourth island in the group, Mayotte is still an overseas territory of France).
+Because of their history of political instability (there have been 20 coups d'etat in the years since independence), the Comorian tourist industry is still in a fledgling state, with no hotels of international standard on the three islands that make up the Republic of the Comoros (the fourth island in the group, Mayotte is still an overseas territory of France).

 But if you’re the sort of traveller to whom remoteness, uncertainty and lack of a tourist trade are a positive draw, it’s well worth paying the Comoros a visit.
 The three islands of Grand Comore, Mohéli and Anjouan between them offer active volcanoes, dazzling white sand beaches, lush rainforests and coral reefs.